Ross Ice Shelf

-The Ross Ice Shelf is the largest ice shelf of Antarctica (as of 2013, an area of roughly 500809 sqkm and about 800 km across: about the size of France).
+The Ross Ice Shelf is the largest ice shelf of Antarctica (as of 2013, an area of roughly 500809 km2 and about 800 km across: about the size of France).
 It is several hundred metres thick.
 The nearly vertical ice front to the open sea is more than 600 km long, and between 15 and 50 m high above the water surface.
 Ninety percent of the floating ice, however, is below the water surface.

 Most of the Ross Ice Shelf is in the Ross Dependency claimed by New Zealand.
-It floats in, and covers, a large southern portion of the Ross Sea and the entire Roosevelt Island located in the east of the Ross Sea.
+It floats in, and covers, a large southern portion of the Ross Sea and the entirety of Roosevelt Island located in the east of the Ross Sea.

 The ice shelf is named after Sir James Clark Ross, who discovered it on 28 January 1841.
 It was originally called "The Barrier", with various adjectives including "Great Ice Barrier", as it prevented sailing further south.
 Ross mapped the ice front eastward to 160° W. In 1947, the U.S. Board on Geographic Names applied the name "Ross Shelf Ice" to this feature and published it in the original U.S. Antarctic Gazetteer.
 In January 1953, the name was changed to "Ross Ice Shelf"; that name was published in 1956.